havokrazor/havokrazor/README.md

 🚀 What I Do

-- **Cloud Technologies**: Designing and deploying solutions on AWS (EC2, S3, RDS, Lambda, DynamoDB).
+- **Cloud Technologies**: Designing and deploying solutions on AWS (EC2, S3, RDS, Lambda, DynamoDB and other core services).
 - **DevOps Practices**: Automating CI/CD pipelines using tools like Jenkins, Terraform, and CloudFormation.
 - **Infrastructure as Code**: Managing infrastructure with IaC tools to ensure consistency and efficiency.
 - **Security & Compliance**: Implementing IAM best practices and ensuring compliance with industry standards.